-Thompson is 16 years old and a sophomore in high school.
+Thompson is 17 years old and a junior in high school.
 She has been in private music lessons since she was 10 years old and was inspired to start making music by her single mom.
 Thompson's mom has always had a love for music but never had the resources growing up to be a musician herself, so it motivated her to enroll Thompson in music classes.
 Thompson plays piano, guitar, bass, and she sings in the band.

-Hudson is 16 years old and also a sophomore in high school.
+Hudson is 16 years old and also a junior in high school.
 She asked for a glittery guitar for Christmas when she was in just third grade and that's where her passion for music sparked.
 She has fallen in love with songwriting and gradually picked up violin, vocals, bass, and piano.
 She plays violin still in her high school orchestra and plays music to bring joy to the people around her.

 Ellie is 19 years old and is studying music business in college.
 Ellie has been involved in the music for the past five years both performing and working as an admin at a concert venue, for local bands, as well as her local music school.
 Ellie began piano lessons at just five years old and grew into learning guitar, bass, drums and more recently lap steel slide guitar.
 Ellie plays mostly piano and guitar in the band but also handles all management, booking and marketing for the band.